 7th and 8th Grade Academic Honors: The selection for honor roll is based on the grades a student achieved in the current quarter.
 Students who have a grade point average (GPA) of 3.75 or above will be recognized as achieving High Honors.

 Students who have a GPA between 3.5 and 3.749 will be recognized as achieving Honors.
-Students who have a GPA between 3.0 and 3.49 will be recognized as achieving Honors.

 Students who have a GPA between 3.0 and 3.49 will be recognized as achieving Honorable Mention.
 Seventh graders who maintain a quarter grade of 3.5 or above grade point for their first three-quarters will receive a pin.
 Eighth graders who have maintained a 3.5 or above grade point for seven semesters (four in seventh and the first three in eighth) will receive a medal for academic excellence.

 Academic Dishonesty: Academic work handed in by a student shall be the sole work of that student.
 Any form of dishonesty will be dealt with according to the discipline guidelines.
-Examples of dishonesty include, but are not limited to, any form of cheating, plagiarism, cheat sheets, any copying of work/assignments/tests including electronic files, the sharing of information about assessments or assistance on assessments.
+Examples of dishonesty include, but are not limited to, any form of cheating, plagiarism (this includes the use of AI or Artificial Intelligence applications, cheat sheets, any copying of work/assignments/tests including electronic files), the sharing of information about assessments or assistance on assessments.
 In situations where more than one person is involved, all students will be held accountable per the guidelines above.
 For example, the student providing answers or information to another student about a test will receive the same punishment as the student who uses such information.
 Plagiarism is taking credit for work that is not the student's own.